What Is a Private IP Address?

 As an Internet user, you have both a public IP and a private IP.
 If you stay on your home network, your private IP may vary depending on the device you use.
 However, your public IP will remain the same as long as you remain on that network.

 What are the three private IP address ranges?

 The three private IP ranges are class A, class B, and class C. The class A private IP address range goes from 10.0.0.0 to 10.255.255.255.
 The class B private address range includes from 172.16.0.0 to 172.31.255.255, and class C private IP addresses span between 192.168.0.0 and 192.168.255.255.

 Class A IP addresses

-Class A has a total of 16,777,216 IPs available and is for very large networks or several networks behind the same external IP requires separation.
-The typical subnet mask for this range is 255.0.0.0.
+Class A private address range has a total of 16,777,216 IPs available and is for very large networks or several networks behind the same external IP requires separation.
+The typical subnet mask for the Class A address range is 255.0.0.0.

 Take this scenario, for example: the network administrator wants to segment out each floor of a building where the entire building uses a single external Internet connection.
 The administrator doesn't want each floor to connect with devices from another floor.
 The solution may look like this:

 All devices on floor 1 get an IP in the range of 10.1.0.*.
 Subsequently, floor 2 IPs would be assigned 10.2.0.*, and floor 3 would be assigned 10.3.0.*.
 The subnet mask to keep every floor separated could be 255.255.0.0.